-The Romance of Helen Trent

-butler who answered her protracted ringing of the bell told her something that sent the blood leaping furiously, hopefully through her veins.
-Mrs. Conway was ill-a nervous breakdown, he believed.
-After a few minutes of persuasion, he admitted that she might be found at the San Ysidro Sanatorium.
-Sanatorium.

-Helen drove there, weaving impatiently in and out of traffic, nervous in her eagerness.
-Perhaps Florence Conway would refuse to see her . . . perhaps she was too ill to see anyone . perhaps there was nothing in all this anyway . . . perhaps . . .
-But Florence Conway did see her,
+The Romance of Helen Trent (Continued from page 28) butler who answered her protracted ringing of the bell told her something that sent the blood leaping furiously, hopefully through her veins.
+Mrs. Conway was ill-a nervous break-down, he believed.
+After a few min-utes of persuasion, he admitted that she might be found at the San Ysidro Sanatorium.
+Helen drove there, weaving impa-tiently in and out of traffic, nervous in her eagerness.
+Perhaps Florence Conway would refuse to see her . . perhaps she was too ill to see anyone . perhaps there was nothing in all this anyway . . . perhaps . . .
+But Florence Conway did see her, at once.

-HELEN stepped into the large, sunny HELEN stepped into the large, sunny room after the beckoning hand of a Sister of Mercy; with a little sigh of its air-brake, the heavy door swung to, shutting the Sister outside.
-A woman she had difficulty in recognizing as the dainty, blonde, gay Florence Conway of the screen, sat upright in the bed facing her.
-She had wasted away to little more than skin and bone, her lifeless hair was tangled and unkempt, and the only spots of color in her face were her pale lips and her brilliant, haunted eyes. eyes.
-"Mrs. Trent?" she said timidly as her closer.
-"You've come to see me," Mrs. Conway said, peering avidly into Helen's face.
+HELEN stepped into the large, sunny room after the beckoning hand of a Sister of Mercy; with a little sigh of its air-brake, the heavy door swung to, shutting the Sister outside.
+A woman she had difficulty in recognizing as the dainty, blonde, gay Flor-ence Conway of the screen, sat up-right in the bed facing her.
+She had wasted away to little more than skin and hone her lifelase beir and bone, her lifeless hair was tangled and unkempt, and the only spots of color in her face were her pale lips and her brilliant, haunted eyes.
+"Mrs. Trent?" she said timidly as Helen entered.
+"Yes."
+Profoundly shocked, hating the necessity that forced her to ques-tion this pitiful creature, Helen ap-proached the bed.
+A prickle of fright ran over her skin when the woman suddenly seized her hand and drew her closer.
+"You've come to see me," Mrs. Con-way said, peering avidly into Helen's face.
 "Why?"

-Helen entered.
-"Yes."
-Prof Profoundly shocked, hating the necessity that forced her to question this pitiful creature, Helen approached the bed.
-A prickle of fright ran over her skin when the woman suddenly seized her hand and drew

-She spat out the last word with such awful intensity that for a moment Helen was unable to answer.
-Then, collecting herself, she murmured:

-"To ask you . . . if you can help me . . . clear Drew Sinclair of Petro-lov's murder."
+She spat out the last word with such awful intensity that for a mo-ment Helen was unable to answer.
+Then, collecting herself, she mur- "To ask you . . . if you can help me . . . clear Drew Sinclair of Petro-lov's murder."
 Never in her wildest dreams could Helen have foreseen the effect of her words.
 For Mrs. Conway released her hand and threw herself back against her pillows, sobbing with something that was neither happiness nor grief, but a mixture of both.
 "At last!" she gasped.
 "I knew-I knew there would be a sign!
-If I was meant to tell, then someone would come-to take away my burden-to wash me clean again!
-Oh, I've waited, and waited, lying here day after day, with it gnawing on my soul. . . .
-But a wife mustn't testify against her husband, must she?
+If I was meant to tell, then someone would come-to take away My burden-to wash me clean again!
+Oh, I've waited, and waited, lying here day after day, with it gnawing on my soul. . .
+But a wife mustn't testify against her husband, must she? testify against her husband, must sno.
 Not unless she is given a sign. . . ."
 "Mrs. Conway!"
 Helen exclaimed.
 "Are you trying to tell me that your husband murdered Petrolov?"
 She nodded eagerly.
-"Yes, yes,

-She nodded eagerly.
 "Yes, yes, that's it!
 I knew Bart had done it, as soon as I saw his face.
-He was jealous-he knew I loved Dimitri.
-He must have suspected it before Sandra's cruise to Mexico started, and then one or the to Mexico statted, and then one hight he caught me meeting Dimitri on the deck.
-I was begging Dimitri to love me. . . " Tears spilled over and coursed down the raddled cheeks.
-"Oh, I knew he was worthless-I knew all along he'd desert me as soon as he had what he worted but I as he had what he wanted-but I didn't care.
+He was jealous -he knew I loved Dimitri.
+He must have suspected it before Sandra's cruise to Mexico started, and then one night he caught me meeting Dimitri on the deck.
+I was begging.Dimitri to love me. . ."
+Tears spilled over and coursed down the raddled cheeks.
+"Oh, I knew he was worthless-I knew all along he'd desert me as soon as he had what he wanted-but I didn't care.
 I loved him."